-- a) Weekend rate applies to ordinary time (other than overtime) worked after midnight Friday/Saturday until midnight Sunday/Monday shall be paid at time one half (T0.5) in addition to the ordinary hourly rate of pay (as defined in clause 1.6). - b) Public Holiday rate applies to those hours which are worked on the public holiday.
+- a) Weekend rate applies to ordinary time (other than overtime) worked after midnight Friday/Saturday until midnight Sunday/Monday shall be paid at time one half (T0.5) in addition to the ordinary hourly rate of pay (as defined in clause 1.6) - b) Public Holiday rate applies to those hours which are worked on the public holiday.
 This shall be paid at time one (T1) in addition to the ordinary hourly rate of pay (as defined in clause 1.6).
-(See clauses 7.4 to 7.8 for further clarification.) - c) Night rate applies to ordinary hours of duty (other than overtime) that fall between 2000hrs and until the completion of a rostered night duty from midnight Sunday/Monday to midnight d) Overtime and weekend/public holiday or night rates shall not be paid in respect of the same hours, the higher rate will apply.
+(See clauses 7.4 to 7.8 for further clarification.) - c) Night rate applies to ordinary hours of duty (other than overtime) that fall between 2000hrs and until the completion of a rostered night duty from midnight Sunday/Monday to midnight Friday/Saturday and shall be paid at quarter time (T0.25) in addition to the ordinary hourly rate of pay (as defined in clause 1.6). - d) Overtime and weekend/public holiday or night rates shall not be paid in respect of the same hours, the higher rate will apply.